Staying In Shape

 Fresh research conducted in Canada further supports the health benefits of walking by tying it to a specific and surprising condition: dementia.
 Canadian scientists studied a group of people suffering from dementia.
 Their conclusion was that low-level aerobic exercise, like walking, improves cognitive brain function.

 This study’s participants were individuals suffering from vascular cognitive impairment.
-Their condition was studied over a six-month span.
+Their condition was studied over six months.
 Subjects who took enough regular walks to rack up three hours of low-intensity exercise every week showed better brain function than their less-active peers.

 Individuals may feel that staying in a memory care facility may be beneficial for them.
 There are many great facilities that cater to providing care for dementia.

-The data collected also strongly suggests that walking regularly could reduce the risk of developing vascular cognitive impairment.
+The data collected also strongly suggests that regular walking could reduce the risk of developing vascular cognitive impairment.
 It’s also something that a good psychologist will recommend.

 2) Walking Fights Cancer